Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 Regardless, some adjustments have to be done.

-MarilynP about 3 years ago
+MarilynP almost 4 years ago

 I live on Dunvegan not far from Lexington.
 Dunvegan is definitely a short cut for many people to get to University Ave.
 It includes a pedestrian entrance to one park which is not a big deal but it passes beside a large park with playground equipment and basketball court/ice rink.
 There are often a lot of kids and parents getting in and out of cars and crossing the street there; visibility is reduced by the curve in the road.
 If nothing else is done I think there should be speed bumps on that section of the street at least.
 Since inconsiderate drivers are likely to accelerate after the bumps (you know, to make up for the 15 seconds they "lost", in their hurry to get to the STOP sign at the end of the street) a few well placed bumps in other sections of the street may be necessary.